-1.5 About the Regulatory Asset Management Plan
+1.3 About the Regulatory Asset Management Plan (RAMP)

-The Regulatory Asset Management Plan (RAMP) is Centralines' key external asset management publication.
-It is developed to meet the requirements of the Commerce Commission's electricity distribution information disclosure framework, as well as other stakeholder groups that have an interest in our asset management strategy, planning and performance.
+The Regulatory Asset Management Plan (this document) is Centralines' key external asset management publication.
+It is designed to meet the requirements of the Commerce Commission's electricity distribution information disclosure framework.

-The RAMP is a composite of the many documents that form part of Centralines' AMS and includes:
+The RAMP is a composite of the many documents that form part of Centralines' AMS and includes the:

-- Asset Management Policy principles that Centralines commits to in asset management - Asset Management Strategy and Objectives Centralines' Asset Management Objectives and strategy to ensure those objectives will be met, and - Asset Management Plan register of asset risks and project proposals to be implemented within the ten-year planning period to manage down those risks.
+- Asset Management Policy principles that Centralines commits to in asset management - Asset Management Strategy and Objectives Centralines' Asset Management Objectives (AMOs), and the strategy to ensure those objectives will be met, and - Asset Management Plan (AMP) register of asset risks and project proposals to be implemented within the ten-year planning period to manage down those risks.

-1.6 Structure of the RAMP
+1.3.1 Structure of the RAMP

-The structure of the RAMP is set out in Table 1-2, with a mapping of sections to the information disclosure determination to assist in the assessment of compliance.
+The structure of the RAMP is set out in Table 1-2, and includes reference to applicable sections of the information disclosure determination to assist in the assessment of compliance.

 Se ction Name Description Determination Reference 1.
 Summary of the Plan Overview of the RAMP and Centralines' company profile.
 3.1 2.
-Background and Objectives Centralines' asset management objectives and the strategy employed to meet them.
+Background and Objectives Centralines' AMOs and the strategy employed to meet them.
 3.3 - 3.17 3.
-Service Levels The performance measures used to evaluate Centralines' performance against its asset management objectives.
+Service Levels The performance measures used to evaluate Centralines' performance against its AMOs.
 5 10.
 4. Network Development Plans Overview of the assumptions, processes and systems that Centralines employs to formulate network development plans.
 Provides a detailed breakdown of network development projects for the planning period.
 11.1 - 11.12 4.1 - 4.3 excluding 4.2.6 5.
 Lifecycle Asset Management Planning Overview of the assumptions, processes and systems that Centralines employs to formulate its asset maintenance and renewal plans.
 Provides a detailed breakdown of maintenance plans and renewal projects for the planning period.
-12.1 - 12.4 4.2.6, 4.4 - 4.5 6.
-Non-Network Development, Maintenance and Renewal Overview of Centralines' approach to management of non-network assets. including vehicles and buildings.
+12.1 - 12.4 4.2.6, 4.4 - 4.5

+Se ction Name Description Determination Reference 6.
+Non-Network Development, Maintenance and Renewal Overview of Centralines' approach to management of non-network assets, including vehicles and buildings.
 13. 7.
 Risk Management Overview of risk processes of the AMS.
-14.
+14. 8.

-Section Name Description Determination Reference 8.
 Evaluation of Performance Evaluation of Centralines' asset management performance against the Service Levels disclosed in the 2016 RAMP.
 15. 9.
 Capability to Deliver Explains how Centralines assures itself that the AMP can be delivered.
 16. 10.
 Schedules Completed schedules containing required asset management information.
-2.6.1 (1) (d), 2.6.1 (1) (e), 2.6.1 (2) Appendix A: Glossary of Terms Key technical and industry terms and acronyms. -
+2.6.1 (1) (d), 2.6.1 (1) (e), 2.6.1 (2) Ap pendix A: Glossary of Terms Key technical and industry terms and acronyms. -